Natik339/project/README.md

-new project once again this is cerated from local systeem
+new project once again this is cerated from local systeem.